wp-plugins/eshop-shipping-extension/readme.txt

 1. The shipping mode selected is displayed next to the Shipping item in the order form, so you know what kind of service your client selected.

 == Changelog ==
+= 2.1.9 =
+* Added filter for Canada Post to work with Custom Handling fee add-on v2.0.

 = 2.1.8 =
 * Changed logic to identify if eShop is installed.
 Thanks Nicolaus Sommer.